 The rest of the official stuff: Frey earned her MBA from Harvard Business School and her B.A. in English from the University of Virginia where she received the Seven Society’s James Earle Sargeant award for community service.
 She is a featured contributor on Maria Shriver’s Women’s Conference site, the author of the NFIB Young Entrepreneur Foundation curriculum taught to 40,000 junior high and high schoolers a year, a Harvard Business School case author, and dubbed one of “America’s Top Business Bloggers” by the HSM World Business Forum.
 She is a 2010 Washington Business Journal Women Who Means Business Awardee, and is the DC National Association of Women Business Owner’s 2011 Woman of Distinction.
 Frey is a regular speaker on the topics of women’s confidence, leadership, mentorship, and work-life balance.
 Frey is a former board member of the Alzheimer’s Association, National Capital Area, and currently serves on the board of United Women in Business and The Closet.
 She lives in the Washington DC area with her husband, two children, and two dogs in a state of semi-controlled chaos.

 For speaker requests, email us with:

 - Date and venue (description of event and audience)

-- Are you interested in bringing SisU Academy or Guerrilla Mentoring / our Digital Classroom to your group or a Keynote.
+- Email with questions if interested in bringing SisU Academy or Guerrilla Mentoring / our Digital Classroom.